How Long will my IRA Last in Retirement

 Jason Stolz CLTC, CRPC

 “How long will my IRA last in retirement?” is one of the most common questions retirees and pre-retirees ask—and for good reason.
 For many households, an IRA represents the largest pool of retirement savings.
-It may have been built over decades through rollovers, contributions, and disciplined investing.
-Once paychecks stop, that account often becomes the primary engine that funds everyday living.
+It may have been built over decades through rollovers, steady contributions, and disciplined investing.
+Once paychecks stop, that IRA often becomes the primary engine that funds everyday living.

 Why IRA Longevity Is Harder Than It Looks

 At first glance, estimating how long an IRA will last seems simple.
 You take the balance, divide it by expected annual withdrawals, and adjust for growth.
 The problem is that retirement does not unfold in straight lines.
 Markets fluctuate, expenses change, taxes shift, and inflation quietly erodes purchasing power.
+What looks like a clean projection in a spreadsheet can become a very different outcome in real life.

 The Key Factors That Determine How Long an IRA Lasts

-IRA longevity is driven by a small number of variables that compound over time.
-Understanding how these work together can quickly reveal whether your plan is durable or fragile.
+IRA longevity is driven by a handful of variables that compound over time.
+Understanding how these forces interact can quickly reveal whether your plan is durable—or fragile.

 Why Traditional IRA Withdrawal Strategies Often Fail